gracinting/Gracin_BSE/index.md

 Adaptive Thresholding calculates thresholds for small regions of the image.
 This means different areas of the image can have different threshold values, making it much more effective in uneven lighting conditions—like reading a sign outdoors with shadows.

 ## Code for Adaptive Threshold
-This is the isolated for the OCR with the Adaptive Threshold
+This is the isolated for the OCR with the Adaptive Threshold.
+The program takes in frames from the Video Camera and then applies multiple filters and thresholds to achieve the black and white look.
+Then when the user clicks 't' it runs the ocr via pytesseract.
 ```python3
 import cv2
 import numpy as np